magesh-technovator/awesome-ai-applications/README.md

 ***Companies that own most of the user's data and having better prediction models will dominate the industry and win the digital economy.***

-Here are some companies that have declared themselves are AI-first and actually are(most companies/startups use AI-first as a buzzword - beware of them 😐),
+Here are some companies that have declared themselves as AI-first and actually are(most companies/startups use AI-first as a buzzword - beware of them 😐),

 * **Google(Alphabet):** They not only have good company merger and acquisition strategy, but they also have the world's best data acquisition strategy.
 With their search engine, chrome, android, youtube, maps, email, photos, they've live feed of data from every individual(maybe not in China😝).
 And, Google is one of the companies to invest early in AI Research and made a lot of breakthroughs in AI Software and Hardware.
 Now they're selling great Enterprise AI products/solutions with their Google Cloud Platform
 * **Amazon:** Amazon is not just an e-commerce company anymore, they're into Cloud Computing, Live streaming, AI products, Robotics, and so on.
 They also have great data and company acquisition strategies.
 They have great recommendation engines, ai assistant, cloud ai products/services, and robotics products
-* **Facebook:** Most controversial company in terms of privacy, and manipulation, they not only own WhatsApp and Instagram, but they also own crucial data of users from their platforms.
+* **Facebook:** Most controversial company in terms of privacy, and manipulation.
+They not only own platforms like WhatsApp and Instagram, but they also own crucial data of users from their platforms.
 Facebook AI (FAIR) has made great contributions to the open-source AI community
 * **Microsoft:** They own Linkedin, Skype, Github, Microsoft office suite which are great sources of data, and Microsoft being a great player in the Enterprise Cloud Computing Platform has done a lot of breakthroughs in AI and now providing Enterprise AI solutions at scale.

 The above companies are not the only AI-first companies, I have used them because they're more popular and easy to convey their data acquisition and modeling strategies.
 There are other companies that are also AI-first and popular like Tesla, Uber, Netflix, Alibaba, etc..